The Hochschild Complex of a Finite Tensor Category: The Hochschild complex of a finite tensor category

 \section{The Hochschild complex of a finite tensor category}

 In this section, we investigate the Hochschild complex of a finite tensor category.
-By means of a resolution of the canonical coend of a finite tensor category we express the Hochschild complex in terms of derived class functions (Section~\ref{sectracesclass}).
+By means of a resolution of the canonical coend of a finite tensor category, we express the Hochschild complex in terms of derived class functions (Section~\ref{sectracesclass}).
 This will turn out to be the key to a topological interpretation of the Hochschild complex in Section~\ref{secmcg}, where we construct a homotopy coherent action of the torus mapping class group.
+In Sections~\ref{secdgva} and~\ref{secequiv}, we discuss the multiplicative structure on the Hochschild complex of a braided finite tensor category.\\

-We start by giving definitions and recalling standard terminology: Based on the comparison between derived coends and ordinary Hochschild homology in Section~\ref{secderivedcoendsproj}, it makes sense to make the following Definition:
+We start by giving definitions and recalling standard terminology: Based on the comparison between homotopy coends and ordinary Hochschild homology in Section~\ref{secderivedcoendsproj}, the following Definition makes sense:

-\begin{definition} For a $k$-linear category $\cat{C}$ we call the differential graded vector space the \emph{Hochschild complex of $\cat{C}$}. \end{definition}
+\begin{definition} For a $k$-linear category $\cat{C}$, we call the differential graded vector space the \emph{Hochschild complex of $\cat{C}$}. \end{definition}

 This definition reduces to the standard definition of Hochschild homology of a differential graded (here: just linear) category as appearing in \cite{keller,cibils}.
 Sometimes it is also referred to as a \emph{derived trace}.
-Let us emphasize, however, that in the above definition the derived coend only runs over the \emph{projective objects}.
+Let us emphasize, however, that in the above definition the homotopy coend only runs over the \emph{projective objects}.

 In \cite{shimizu} a version of Hochschild cohomology of a finite Abelian linear category is proposed using the category of right exact endofunctors.
 Hochschild homology is then defined indirectly using the Nakayama functor and a dualization.
 Due to the strong finiteness conditions in \cite{shimizu}, all these definitions are equivalent on their common domain of definition.